 1953: The Los Angeles Herald-Express reports that the state department in California had fired 531 sex perverts and other security risks.
 The number of homosexuals fired was 425.
 Note: during the McCarthyist period from 1947 to 1953 more people lost their jobs for being homosexual than for involvement with the Communist party in which McCarthy was aided by the ice cold sleaze queen and deeply closeted homosexual Roy Cohn.

-1969: Responding to the fourth consecutive night of ongoing Stonewall demonstrations on Christopher Street New York police arrived and beat the demonstrators with nightsticks, leaving many many victims bleeding but more police were injured during the riots than LGBT activist.
+1969: Responding to the fourth and final night of ongoing Stonewall riots on Christopher Street New York police arrived and beat the demonstrators with nightsticks, leaving many many victims bleeding but in the end more then double the amount of police were injured during the riots than LGBT activist.

 1970: A group of American Lutheran leaders issues a statement calling for an end to sodomy laws and the passage of legislation prohibiting discrimination on the basis of sexual orientation